github/site-policy/Policies/github-enterprise-server-license-agreement.md

 **2.1** *Software License Grant*.
 GitHub grants to Customer a non-exclusive, non-transferable, worldwide, royalty-free, limited-term license to install and use the Software for Customer’s internal business purposes during the applicable Subscription Term, in accordance with the Documentation, and only for the number of Subscription Licenses stated in Customer’s Order Form.
 The Software includes components licensed to GitHub by third parties, including software whose licenses require GitHub to make the source code for those components available.
 The source code for such components will be provided upon request.

-**2.2** *Learing Lab Course Materials*.
+**2.2** *Learning Lab Course Materials*.
 Anything provided to Customer by GitHub for use in connection with the Application, including materials and any and all derivatives thereof shall be owned solely by GitHub, provided, however, that GitHub grants Customer a worldwide, non-exclusive, limited-term, non-transferable royalty-free license to copy, maintain, use and run (as applicable) such materials, solely for its internal business purposes, associated with its use of the Application.
 This license grant is subject to any open source licensing agreements that may be provided along with source code.

 **2.3** *Customer Created Course Materials*.
 Notwithstanding the foregoing, course material originated and created by Customer shall be owned solely by Customer.